Brenner Pass to Venice

 Day 5: Trento – Desenzano/Peschiera, 31 mi.
 (50 km) + ferry

 As you continue following the Adige River Path, you reach Rovereto, known for its museum of modern and contemporary art.
 From here, the route turns westwards towards Lake Garda.
 After a short ascent, a refreshing descent will lead you to Torbole and to Riva.
-Here a ferry cruise takes you to the southern part of the lake.In case of strike, bad weather conditions, technical breakdowns, safety issues, or others, the regular departure of the ferry boat (from Riva del Garda to Peschiera/Desenzano) may be impacted.
-The ferry boat company can delay, cancel, or deviate the navigation without notice.
-In case of cancellation, the ferry boat service will be replaced by alternative means of transportation (usually by bus).
+Here a ferry cruise takes you to the southern part of the lake.In case of a strike, bad weather conditions, technical breakdowns, safety issues, or others, the regular departure of the ferry boat (from Riva del Garda to Peschiera/Desenzano) may be impacted.
+The ferry boat company can delay, cancel, or deviate from the navigation without notice.
+In case of cancellation, the ferry boat service will be replaced by an alternative means of transportation (usually by bus).
 The same applies if the ferry boat service is no longer available (for example at the end of the season).

 Elevation gain: 140 m